TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

 ## What are structured errors?

 Most languages provide *some* way of signaling errors: runtime errors, checked exceptions, error types, rejected promises...
-Except for limited systems like C-style error codes, all of these methods let us provide additional data that will be available when we handle the error down the line.

-When I talk about structured errors, I'm not talking about the mechanism we use to *handle* errors (like exceptions, monads or return types), but rather about how we structure this additional data.
+All of these systems let us provide additional information that will be available when we handle the error down the line.
+When I talk about structured errors, I'm not talking about the mechanism we use to *handle* errors (like exceptions, monads or return types), but rather about how we structure this additional information.

-A program is using **structured errors** if:

-  * There is a domain-specific abstraction—like a class or an algebraic data type—that describes different kinds of errors the program can encounter.
-  * Instances of the error abstraction carry *actual values* from the code.
+The exact kind of structure you use for your errors depends on your language.
+The important idea is that you have *some* abstraction for your errors (a type or a class, for example) that carries actual values from your code rather than string error messages.
+Extracting specific pieces of information from an error value should not take any parsing or guesswork!

 For example, if a function could fail because an API it depends on returned an HTTP error code, a structured error from that function would be a project-specific `ApiError` carrying several pieces of information: